tburnett/jupydoc/README.md

 </header>

-## 1. Introduction

 ### What it is **not**
 Jupydoc, despite the name, does not explicitly depend on Jupyterlab.
-It is not a nice way to turn detailed notebooks into documents: If you want that, see this [system](http://blog.juliusschulz.de/blog/ultimate-ipython-notebook).
+It is not a nice way to turn
+detailed notebooks into documents: If you want that, see this [system](http://blog.juliusschulz.de/blog/ultimate-ipython-notebook).

 ### What is it, and how does it work?
 Jupydoc is not centered on a jupyterlab notebook.
 It is designed to make it easy to *develop* a document with a noteboook, but the *medium* is a Python class, not a  notebook.
 Since it is based on code, that implies developing the code at well&mdash;the document may represent the code development itself.

-It is lightweight, some ~600 lines of code in Python exclusive of this document, depending on IPython and nbconvert, and also with non-essential dependencies on pandas, matplotlib, and numpy.
+While designed to be used to develop documents based on code in a JupyterLab enviornment, It does not actually require it, but depends on IPython and nbconvert.

 Some points to illustrate the design and operation are:

 * **Code and markdown cells in a Jupyterlab notebook**<br>
 The origin of this package was rooted in a desire to be able to combine the nice formatting capability of   markdown cells, with the output from the computation in a code cell.
 By default, any matplotlib figures created in its computation will automatically appear below the cell.
 This behavior, it turns out, can be controlled  by code executed in the cell.
 The key here is that code can create markdown text, which will be interpreted just as the text in a markdown cell.
 This includes LaTex.
 The markdown so created is nicely rendered in the notebook.
 This is accomplishted by IPython.
 So a notebook is not actually required, see `nbconvert` below.

 * **Python [inspection](https://docs.python.org/3/library/inspect.html)**
-The inspection capability gives access to two important elements of a function:
+<br>The inspection capability gives access to two important elements of a function:
  * docstring&mdash; a text string immediately following the function declaration.
  * symbol table&mdash;in python terms, a "dict" with variable names as keys, and where each value is a reference to the object represented by the name

 * **Python string format method**<br>
-Since python 2.6, text strings have had a "format" method, which interprets occurrences of "{...}", replacing what it finds between the curly brackets with its evaluation as an expression.
+Since python 2.6, text strings have had a "format" method, which interprets occurrences of "{{...}}",  replacing what it finds between the curly brackets with its evaluation as an expression.
 (With python 3, this is built into special format strings.)

 * **[nbconvert](https://nbconvert.readthedocs.io/en/latest/)**
-This separate package supports creation of an HTML document from notebook-formatted data, specifically interpreting Jupyterlab's version of markdown.
+<br>This separate package supports creation of an HTML document from notebook-formatted data, specifically
+interpreting Jupyterlab's version of markdown.
 It is necessary to produce an (almost) identical-looking  document to what is rendered in the notebook.

 ### What is it good for?

 * **A document like this**<br>
 This document is itself a demonstration, testing all the features it describes!
 It was generated using member functions  of the class `jupydoc.Document`, which inherits from `jupydoc.Publisher`.
 Each such function represents a section of the document.
 The code that produced this document is in fact testing and describing the code that produces it.

 * **Simple Jupyterlab-based analyses**<br>
 Rather than spreading output among several cells, this encourages making a coherent description, including  plots, formulae, tables, etc. in the area below a single cell.

 * **Personal notebook**<br>
 Rather than cutting and pasting single plots to a personal notebook, this allows the clipping